adeelahmadk/nix_notes/git-sheet.md

 ### Viewing project history

-At any point view the history of your changes:
+At any point view the commit history of your changes:
 ```sh
 git log
 ```
-See complete `diff` at each step:
+See complete `diff` (the patch output) at each step:
 ```sh
 git log -p
 ```